Amazon self-publishing is on the rise. And as the number one retailer for books worldwide, that makes sense.

 One popular strategy for beginners is to price your book at $2.99 and gradually increase it by $1 per week.
 At some point, your sales will begin to dip.
 And while that’s normally a negative statistic, in this case, it confidently tells you the perfect price of your book that guarantees a profit.

 Here are the 4 main pricing strategies to consider in order to be competitive and sell books:

 - Know the price of your competitors.
 Compare the list price of your book to the books around you and determine if you would be able to sell your book for a higher price.

 - Know the size of your followers.
 Famous authors can charge a lot for their books because they have a big following.
 Your book should be priced lower to encourage new readers to buy your work if you’re not in this category.

 - Determine price based on the size of your book.
 Size does matter when it comes to books.
 Don’t charge $20 for a 75-page book.
 Customers will immediately be turned off by the lack of content at that price point.

 - Measure price based on reviews.
 Reviews carry a big weight on influence, and are social proof that your book has been read and well received.
 Therefore, a book with more reviews (1000+ reviews) can be priced higher compared to a book with fewer reviews (30+ reviews).

 You can get legitimate and honest book reviews from:

 - Amazon’s top reviewers

-- Fans of your book
+- Fans of your social media page

 - Personal email list